UWIT-IAM/action-auth-artifact-registry/README.md

 * Auth to Google Cloud (getting an access token)
 * Auth to Google Artifact Registry (`us-docker.pkg.dev`)
-* Enable PyPI on Google Artifact Registry
+* Enable PyPI on Google Artifact Registry by installing an appropriate keyring via `pip`
+    * This **does not integrate with poetry** if you are using `pipx`.
+For that you can
+        * Manually run ` poetry self add keyrings.google-artifactregistry-auth`
+        * PR an extra input to this action (or ask @miker985 to do it)

 # How to use it